ghedo/go.pkt/README.md

 ### Decoding

-Like encoding, decoding is done by using the functions provided by the `packet/util` package.
+Like encoding, decoding is done by using the functions provided by the `layers` package.

 The following example uses the `UnpackAll()` function to decode a whole chain of packets (e.g. ethernet -> ipv4 -> udp).